 How much does a Print Production Manager make in Nova Scotia?
 Nova ScotiaPrint Production Manager salaries vary greatly from town to town.
 See below for Print Production Manager salaries, bonus and benefits information for 1 city in the Nova Scotia area.

 Oversees the competitive bid and negotiation process with vendors and suppliers that perform print jobs for direct mail, seasonal promotions, sales collateral, and other printed media.
 Approves print production priorities and schedules, print specifications, and budgets.
 Advises internal clients on printing projects and recommends cost effective options.
 Grants final approval on all artwork, copy, formats, mock-ups, and proofs.
 Manages relations with vendors and internal clients.
-Typically requires a bachelor's degree or equivalent.
+Typically requires a bachelor's degree.
 Typically reports to a head of a unit/department.
 Manages subordinate staff in the day-to-day performance of their jobs.
 True first level manager.
 Ensures that project/department milestones/goals are met and adhering to approved budgets.
 Has full authority for personnel actions.
 Typically requires 5 years experience in the related area as an individual contributor.
 1 - 3 years supervisory experience may be required.
 Extensive knowledge of the function and department processes.